This post contains affiliates links. I only recommend products and services I use and trust. See the full disclosure here

 Research published in Neuropharmacology points to a relationship between anxiety and magnesium deficiency.

-According to that research, magnesium deficiency caused an increased production of hormones that stimulate a stress response and there was a noted stimulation of the HPA, the hypothalamic pituitary adrenal axis, responsible for the coordination of stress response, from the brain to the adrenals for the production of stress hormones, corticosterone, and epinephrine.
+According to that research, magnesium deficiency caused increased production of hormones that stimulate a stress response and there was a noted stimulation of the HPA, the hypothalamic-pituitary-adrenal axis, responsible for the coordination of stress response, from the brain to the adrenals for the production of stress hormones, corticosterone, and epinephrine.

 It is believed that the activation of the HPA by the CRH ( corticosterone stimulating hormone) which is produced in the hypothalamus leads to the production of corticosterone.

 This activation is involved in many autonomic, hormonal and behavioral changes and reactions, and produces anxiety symptoms and stress and reactions.

 Magnesium is known also to be a major regulator of the HPA.

 Magnesium, studies show can prevent later metabolic syndrome in adult life.

 This study reports that many studies have found mag deficiency can lead to babies who are small for gestational age and lead to an increased risk of insulin resistance in adult life.

 And, magnesium is also required to prevent pre-eclampsia and eclampsia in at-risk mothers in later stages in pregnancy.
 Magnesium is administered IV in these situations and is the drug of choice to abate bad pregnancy outcomes from these conditions.